Class of 2027 candidates vie for presidency in All Campus Elections

 Presidential candidates such as Cindy Ntembe ’27 embrace their commitment to the holistic well-being of the student body, a principle that forms a cornerstone of the College’s values.
 The official SGA and AC elections website prominently highlights the importance of promoting student well-being as a fundamental aspect of campus life.

 “Our mental health crisis that we couldn't talk about during the COVID pandemic is still going on right now.
 And so, building a sense of community and belonging [is important] to me.
 My goal with that is talking about the issues that really scare people,” Ntembe stated in a recent interview.
 “Social anxiety disorder … used to be something I was very embarrassed about, or even having depression, but now I know that these aren't things that you need to be embarrassed about.
 They're part of the human experience.
 They're part of the college experience.''
-Elle Rood ’27, another presidential candidate, has chosen the slogan "Experience Progressive Representation" for her campaign as she strives to promote trans-inclusivity in electoral processes.
+Lily Rood ’27, another presidential candidate, has chosen the slogan "Experience Progressive Representation" for her campaign as she strives to promote trans-inclusivity in electoral processes.

 In an interview, Rood expressed her commitment to promoting equity and inclusion.